Egypt–Peru relations

 Egypt–Peru relations are the bilateral and diplomatic ties between the Arab Republic of Egypt and the Republic of Peru.
-Both countries are members of the United Nations, the Non-Aligned Movement, the World Trade Organitation and the Group of 24.
+Both countries are members of the United Nations, the Non-Aligned Movement, the World Trade Organization and the Group of 24.
 Relations between both countries are described by the Egyptian Ministry of Foreign Affairs as "excellent" as both countries share a similar history, especially since the latter half of the 20th century.

 History

 Peru and the United Arab Republic first established relations on October 7, 1963, with the Arab country being the first with which Peru established relations in Africa.
 Due to the revolutionary nature of both countries' governments at the time, relations became close from the beginning.
 The Egyptian embassy in Lima opened the same year relations were established, with the Peruvian mission being the oldest in the continent.

 During the Japanese embassy hostage crisis, the Egyptian ambassador, Sami Tewfik, was among the initial hundreds held hostage by the MRTA.

 In 2012, Peru hosted the third Summit of South American-Arab Countries in Lima.
 Egypt was represented in the summit by a delegation, as well as by the presence of the Arab League's Secretary General, Nabil Elaraby, who inaugurated the event alongside Peruvian president Ollanta Humala.

 A parliamentary league of Peruvian–Egyptian Cooperation exists in Peru.

 Following the events that collapsed the government of Syria in late 2024, the Ministry of Foreign Affairs of Peru requested that Peruvian citizens in the country contact the Egyptian embassy in Damascus.